Which Is Better, Shiplap or Tongue and Groove?

 A Note on Design

 Tongue and Groove has a channel cut along one narrow edge (the groove) and a corresponding thin projecting ridge on the other (the tongue).
-When two planks are pushed together, the tongue slots into the groove along their length to give strong join with no need for glues, nails or tacks.
+When two planks are pushed together, the tongue slots into the groove along their length.
+This results in a strong join with no need for glues, nails or tacks.

 Shiplap connects together similarly, but each plank has an added overlap at the bottom when laid horizontally.
 A corresponding chamfered, curved edge sits under this, giving a repeating step and curve design down the wall.

-Shiplap or Tongue and Groove - Hardwoods Group
+Designs of Shiplap of Tongue and Groove Styles

 Appearance

-For a compromise between the two styles, tongue and groove cladding is available with a chamfered edge on each side of the board.
-This tongue and groove with ‘v’ design gives a shallow ‘v’ shaped recess where the boards connect to add visual appeal without overt decoration.
+For a compromise between the two styles, Tongue and Groove Cladding is available with a chamfered edge on each side of the board.

-For further decoration, bespoke oak mouldings can be added to create picture rails or dado rails at the top of oak wainscotting on the lower portion of a wall.
+For further decoration, Bespoke Oak Mouldings can be added to create picture rails or dado rails at the top of oak wainscotting.

 Strength and Weatherproofing

-For a shed or home office storing valuable gardening and DIY equipment or technology, this is harder to break into, keeping valuables secure.
-The shape of the tongue and groove profile also prevents water seeping through joins and into the structure.
+The shape of the Tongue and Groove profile also prevents water seeping through joins and into the structure.

 Cost

-Due to the added lip and chamfered ‘valley’, shiplap takes more time and effort to produce than tongue and groove.
-In common with moat construction materials, this comes with a corresponding increase in price.
+Due to the added lip and chamfered ‘valley’, shiplap takes more time and effort to produce.
+This comes with a corresponding increase in price.

-While some concession on strength and weatherproofing will have to be made, it is still perfect for basic storage buildings, particularly in oak.
+While some concession on strength and weatherproofing will have to be made, it is still perfect for basic storage buildings.

 Ease of Construction

-Always make sure the first board is fitted with the tongue pointing up and subsequent boards will then have the same orientation.
-If the groove is on the upper edge, water can flow into the groove, where it will stay and penetrate the wood.
+Always ensure the first board is fitted with the tongue pointing up and subsequent boards will then have the same orientation.
+If the groove is on the upper edge, water can flow into the groove.
+This will allow the water to penetrate the wood.